Improving Math and Reading with Technology

-There may be more material here than can be covered in the time allotted to your students..
+There may be more material here that can be covered in the time allotted.
 If that is the case, prioritize the skills and activities most important for your students' needs.

 Consider making keyboard skills a weekly priority, as this is the foundation for word processing and presentation skills going forward.